 His rookie memorabilia is excellent for entry-level investors, and it’s not like his Fleer card has failed to pick up in price compared to most of the others in the set.
 For the most part, Malone caught the nation’s imagination; he was just unlucky to play in direct competition with one of the greatest ever.

 Given the issues that can be found with his Fleer RC, it’s worth taking the time to find versions with a PSA grade of 8.5 or above, which takes the value into the low three-figure range.
 (A PSA 10 is worth several times more and is highly coveted.)
 The lack of signed versions is one issue for hobbyists and collectors, which is why options like the Kobe card are decent alternatives.

 With just one true RC, you know what to look for, and it’s unlikely to fall away anytime soon.

-Karl Malone is a legend, with a great rookie card that could be a great investment piece in the long-term.
-For more great ideas, check out our list with the top 20 basketball cards of all time, or the best sports cards to buy right now!
+Karl Malone is a legend with a great rookie card that could be a significant investment in the long term.
+For more great ideas, check out our list of the best basketball cards of all time or the best sports cards to buy right now!